Stellavia/stellavia.github.io/README.md

 This hub is designed to be practical, **beginner-friendly**, and easy to explore.

-Feel free to dive into the sections, experiment with the examples, and use this space as a place to learn and grow—just like I do.
+Feel free to dive into the sections, experiment with the examples, and use this space as a place to learn and grow - just like I do.
 Think of it as a “cheat sheet meets exploration lab” where knowledge is organized for curious minds.

 - [CTF](CTF/)
 - [Books](Books/)